modmoto/Microwave/README.md

 ## IApply/Entities

 To Load an entity the Entity has to implement the Interface `IApply` wich takes a list of DomainEvents and forces you to apply them to your entity.
-There is a class `Entity` that implements the `IApply` method in a way, so the entity applies the DomainEvent to private or public methods that take a single DomainEvent.
+There is a class `Entity` that implements the `IApply` method in a way, so the entity applies the DomainEvent to the Method that has to be implemented with `IApply<T>`.
 Reflection is used so you might want to do it on your own, if you run into performance issues.
 Example:

 ```
-public class User : Entity
+public class User : Entity, IApply<UserCreatedEvent>, IApply<UserChangedNameEvent>
 {
     public void Apply(UserCreatedEvent domainEvent)
     {